pwkraft/pwkraft-old.github.io/research.md

 [Correct Voting in Germany: An Analysis of the Quality of Individual Voting Decisions in the 2009 German Federal Election.]
 2012. \\
 _Working Paper of the Mannheim Center for European Social Research_: 148. <a href="http://www.mzes.uni-mannheim.de/publications/wp/wp-148.pdf">(pdf)</a>

 # Manuscripts Under Review

+**Asking the Right Questions: A Framework to Develop Gender-Balanced Knowledge Batteries** \\
+with Kathleen Dolan.
+Invitation to revise and resubmit at _Political Research Quarterly_.

-**Why Knowledge is Not Good Enough: Examining Individual Preconditions for Strategic Voting** \\
+**When Information is Not Good Enough: Individual Preconditions for Strategic Voting** \\
-with Lukas Stoetzer and Benjamin Schlegel.

-**Reliable Sources?
-Correcting Misinformation in Polarized Media Environments** \\
-with Nicholas R. Davis, Taraleigh Davis, Amanda Heideman, Jason T. Neumeyer, and Shin Young Park.
+with Benjamin Schlegel and Lukas Stoetzer. _Under review_.

+**Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
+with Robert Klemmensen and Erik Gahner Larsen.  _Under review_.

+**Glass Half-Full or Half Empty: How Progress and Stagnation in Women's Representation Affect Political Interest and Efficacy** \\
+with Kathleen Dolan. _Under review_.

 **The Perils of Protest: Complaints About Police Misconduct Have Adverse Effects for Black Citizens** \\
-with Benjamin J. Newman.
+with Benjamin J. Newman. _Under review_.

-**Glass Half-Full or Half Empty: Does Optimism about Women’s Representation in Elected Office Affect Political Interest and Efficacy?** \\
-with Kathleen Dolan.

 # Selected Work in Progress

-**Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
+**No-Blame Republicans and No-Credit Democrats: Does Partisanship Trump Accountability in Handling COVID-19?** \\
-with Robert Klemmensen and Erik Gahner Larsen. _In preparation for submission_.
+with Yanna Krupnikov and John B. Ryan. _In preparation for submission_.

 **Let's Talk Politics: A Naive Approach for Measuring Political Sophistication** \\
 _In preparation for submission_.

-**Asking the Right Questions: A Framework to Develop Gender-Balanced Knowledge Batteries** \\
-with Kathleen Dolan. _Data analysis_.
+**Intersectional Representation and Political Engagement: The Impact of Race and Gender on Women’s Political Attitudes and Engagement** \\
+with Kathleen Dolan and Amanda Heideman. _Preparing further data collection_.

 **Change My View: Do Moral Appeals Facilitate Compromise?** \\
 _Preparing further data collection_.